tpoisot/ms_connectance_complexity/ms_conn_compl.md

 along a connectance gradient.
 The niche model is a particularly striking example of this, with the variance in the degree distribution increasing 50-fold when connectance moves from 0.1 to 0.5.
 This result has practical implications for network comparisons.
 As descriptors of degree distribution vary with connectance, connectance should be factored out from all analyses.
-% DG: might pose some colinearity problems though
-To
-some extent, the impact of connectance is lesser in the 0.05-0.3 range where most empirical food webs lies (although bipartite networks can have much higher connectances), but the effect is high enough that it should not be ignored: at equal number of species, networks with different connectances are expected to have different degree distributions.
+So as to avoid colinearity issues, this can be done by either working on the residuals of the degree distributions' property of interest.
+To some extent, the impact of connectance is lesser in the 0.05-0.3 range where most empirical food webs lies (although bipartite networks can have much higher connectances), but the effect is high enough that it should not be ignored: at equal number of species, networks with different connectances are expected to have different degree distributions.

 Finally, this analysis raises interesting ecological questions.
 Early analyses focusing on degree distribution argued that ecological mechanisms were